Virtual data room for features hero.

 Intralinks, Datasite, and similar platforms don't publish pricing.
 You go through a sales process and get a custom quote based on deal size, duration, and storage.
 Expect to spend well above $1,000/month for any serious M&A process.

-Common data room mistakes founders make
+Common data room mistakes teams make

-These show up repeatedly.
+Mistakes show up repeatedly.
 Avoid them.

 No access controls on the cap table